Tuition and Fee Adjustment

 Fee Adjustments for Withdrawn Students

-What if I have financial aid and withdraw?
+What if I receive federal financial aid and withdraw from all classes?

 What if I'm on the Installment Payment Plan and withdraw?

 Students who drop or withdraw from classes will still have a balance due under the installment payment plan.
 Fees are adjusted based on the drop or withdrawal date.
 The fee adjustment percentage is NOT applied to the amount of payment, but rather as a percentage of the total fees.
 A refund would only be issued to the student if the newly adjusted amount of fees is less than the amount that has been paid by the

 To avoid late fees and ineligibility for the deferred payment plan in future terms, the student should continue to make payment by each due date.
 Contact the Bursar's Office for the new payment amounts after drop or withdrawal.
 Remember, withdrawal from classes does not negate the student's responsibility to pay the balance of fees after the semester has begun.